yoga9/SQL_Coffee-Shop-Sales-Data-Analysis/README.md

 Key Insights Derived:
-1) Product Performance: Identified best-sellers and outperforming products within each store, along with category-level sales contributions.
+1) Product Performance: Identified best-sellers and overperforming products within each store, along with category-level sales contributions.
 2) Store Performance: Highlighted stores that perform above and below average, with insights into peak hours to optimize staffing and stock.
 3) Customer Behavior: Uncovered patterns in purchase frequency and preferred shopping hours.
 4) Growth Analysis: Provided month-over-month growth trends for product categories, assisting in understanding seasonal or promotional impacts.